-Lea rning Outcome - The learner will: Asse ssment Criterion - The learner can: 2.4 Describe how any deviations from the planned progress could disrupt the programme, in relation to: - action lists - method statements - work costs.
+Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: - work costs.
 2.5 Explain how to quantify any deviations from planned progress in regards to the method of work and any implication on resources.
 3 Confirm the circumstances of any deviations, and agree and implement appropriate corrective actions.
 3.1 Analyse and agree corrective actions from identified deviations needed to maintain the project schedule.
 3.2 Plan and implement agreed corrective actions.
 3.3 Describe the methods that can confirm the circumstances of any deviations.
-3.4 Explain how to agree and implement corrective actions in circumstances of any deviations, in relation to: restoring progress in accordance with agreed programme - agreeing new completion dates - securing additional resources - altering planned work.
-1 / 1 1

-- Identify options which may produce savings in cost and time and help the contract progress, and pass options onto decision makers. - 4.1 Establish suitable options to the work schedule considered to save cost and time. - 4.2 Inform relevant decision makers in a suitable format on identified options that can assist contractual progress. - 4.3 Explain how to identify the options which are most likely to minimise increases in cost and time and help contract progress. - 4.4 Describe the different methods and techniques used to communicate

-Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: information about costs and time to relevant decision makers.
+3.4 Explain how to agree and implement corrective actions in circumstances of any deviations, in relation to: - restoring progress in accordance with agreed programme - agreeing new completion dates - securing additional resources - altering planned work.
+4 Identify options which may produce savings in cost and time and help the contract progress, and pass options onto decision makers.
+4.1 Establish suitable options to the work schedule considered to save cost and time.
+4.2 Inform relevant decision makers in a suitable format on identified options that can assist contractual progress.
+4.3 Explain how to identify the options which are most likely to minimise increases in cost and time and help contract progress.
+4.4 Describe the different methods and techniques used to communicate information about costs and time to relevant decision makers.
 5 Inform decision makers about progress, changes to the operational programme and resource needs.
 5.1 Collect and establish information of project progress against project specifications.
 5.2 Advise decision makers on project progress and recommended options for changes and resource needs.

-5.3 Describe how to best inform relevant decision makers on actions needed to be taken to maintain or improve project progress.
+Learning Outcome - The learner will: Asses ssment Criterion - The learner can: 5.3 Describe how to best inform relevant decision makers on actions needed to be taken to maintain or improve project progress.
 5.4 Explain why and when decision makers should be informed about progress, any changes to the operational programme and resource needs.